Pungwe River

 Pungwe River (Rio Púngoè or Rio Púnguè) is a 400 km long river in Zimbabwe and Mozambique.
-It rises below Mount Nyangani in the Eastern Highlands of Zimbabwe and then flows southeasteastward through the Manica and Sofala provinces of Mozambique.
+It rises below Mount Nyangani in the Eastern Highlands of Zimbabwe and then flows southeastwards through the Manica and Sofala provinces of Mozambique.
 The Pungwe enters the Urema Valley, the southernmost portion of the Great Rift Valley, where it forms the southern boundary of Gorongosa National Park.
 The Urema River joins it, and the river follows the rift valley southward.
 Large seasonal wetlands form around the Pungwe and Urema rivers in the rift valley section.
 It empties into the Mozambique Channel at Beira, forming a large estuary.
 It is one of the major rivers of Mozambique and often causes floods.

 Tributaries

 The principal left tributaries are, from upstream to downstream, the Nhazonia, Txatola, Vinduzi, and Nhandugue-Urema.
 The right tributaries are the Honde and the Muda.

 Pungwe basin

 Administratively, the Pungwe Basin covers parts of Sofala and Manica provinces in Mozambique, and a large part of Mutasa District in Zimbabwe.
 A small portion of the basin in Zimbabwe falls in Nyanga District.
-As of 2003, the basin's population in Mozambique is estimated at about 1,104,000 people and that for Zimbabwe at 96,000 people.
+As of 2003, the basin's population in Mozambique is estimated at 1,104,000 people and that for Zimbabwe at 96,000 people.